 As a designer, each of your clients and projects is unique.
-However, there are certain things that you will need to know or understand about all of your clients in order to produce your best work for them.
-An effective website will be built to address the specific needs of the business, which will require the designer to accurately understand a lot of details about the business.
+However, there are certain things that you’ll need to know or understand about all of your clients in order to produce your best work for them.
+A good website will be built to address the specific needs of the business, which will require the designer to accurately understand a lot of details about the business.

 In this article we’ll look at nine things that should be discussed between the designer and the client at the start of the project to improve the likelihood of success.
 These topics focus on getting to know the business and their needs, rather than contractual issues like payment and deadlines.